ading2210/shimboot/README.md

 6. Run `sudo ./patch_rootfs.sh path_to_shim path_to_reco data/rootfs` to patch the base rootfs and add any needed drivers.
 7. Run `sudo ./build.sh image.bin path_to_shim data/rootfs` to generate a disk image at `image.bin`.
 8. Flash the generated image to a USB drive or SD card.
+9. Plug the USB into your Chromebook and enter recovery mode.
+It should detect the USB and enter the shimboot bootloader.

 Note that these instructions are currently incomplete.